 - Put slug bait around your flowers and tender plants such as hostas, primroses and other slug loving plants.

 - Apply two to three inches of mulch (e.g. bark dust, garden compost or wood chips) on all of your shrub beds.
 Covering bare dirt areas in your yard with mulch helps to prevent soil compaction from rains, and weed growth, and helps to enrich our heavy clay soils.

-- Continue planting annual and perennial flowers.
+- Begin planting annual and perennial flowers.

 - Cut English ivy off of the base of trees.
 (This can be done any time of the year.)

 - Cut off last year’s fronds from ferns as new fiddleheads begin to emerge.